Sector: Construction

 Gertrude was born on 26th September 1898 in Oldenburg, her parents’ home town, near Bremen.
 Her father, Otto, had emigrated to Manchester two decades earlier and become a British citizen.
 On his marriage in 1881, his wife Rosalia joined him in Britain and they had two children, William and Elsie.
 Otto’s work meant that many of the following years were spent living in Spain but by the time Gertrude was born in 1898, fifteen years after Elsie, the family was about to return to Britain.

 For the first seven years of her life, Gertrude lived in Forest Hill and it was here that her younger sister Dorothy, known as Dolly, was born eighteen months after Gertrude.
-Forest Hill was home to one of the biggest German communities in London, attracting wealthy merchants expanding their businesses in Britain.
+Forest Hill was home to one of the biggest German communities in London, attracting wealthy merchants who were expanding their businesses in Britain.
 A German evangelical church was built there in 1883.

 Women in architecture